AyaElghannam/Python-for-Everybody-Specialization/README.md

 # Python-for-Everybody-Specialization
-Solutions of Python For Everybody Specialization Course starting from Week 4 in the first course
+Solutions of Python For Everybody Specialization Course